sthbrx/sthbrx.github.io/content/blog/2023-12-01-task-lifecycle.md

 kthreadd.
 We could technically avoid this synchronization altogether just by creating kthreadd first, but then the init task wouldn't have PID 1.

-[^begin]: Well, it actually begins at a small Assembly shim, but close enough
+[^begin]: Well, it actually begins at a small assembly shim, but close enough
     for now.

 [^wait]: The wait mechanism itself is an interesting example of interacting with